pjoiner/DwC-A_dotnet.Mapping/src/dwca-codegen/README.md

 # dwca-codegen Documentation

-dwca-codegen in a dotnet command line tool that can be used to generate class files for mapping Darwin Core Archive files to strongly typed classes.
+dwca-codegen is a dotnet command line tool that Darwin Core Archive meta-data to generate class files for mapping biodiversity datasets to strongly typed classes.

 ## Installation